 But we can't have our cake and eat it too, right?
 Either you have a simple toy OS or a complex one.
 Well, maybe not?

-Dusk OS has an amazing "power density", that is, it packs a lot of power in a very small package.
-It is partly intended as a wake up call to software developers: the consensual way to develop software today is stupid and wasteful and has been for the last 30 years.
+It is partly intended as a wake up call to software developers: the regular way to develop software today is stupid and wasteful and has been for the last 30 years.
+This stupidity and wastefulness feeds itself and makes us design bigger and stupider1 hardware to cater to bigger and stupider software.

 We don't need this.
-All this sweat, tears and blood (because yes, blood is involved in having a global supply chain enabling these crazily complex machines we produce) is futile because the consensual approach to computing is an evolutionary dead end.
+All this sweat, tears and blood (because yes, blood is involved in having a global supply chain enabling these crazily complex machines we produce) is futile because the conventional approach to computing is an evolutionary dead end.

 There are other ways and we urgently need to explore them.
 Forth is such a way.
 It had a hard time adapting to bigger machines because of its affinity for simplicity which makes it a bad fit to spurious hardware complexity.